MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender/overview-security-center.md

 **Microsoft 365 Defender** ([https://security.microsoft.com](https://security.microsoft.com)) combines protection, detection, investigation, and response to *email*, *collaboration*, *identity*, and *device* threats, in a central portal.

 Microsoft 365 Defender brings together functionality from existing Microsoft security portals, like Microsoft Defender Security Center and the Office 365 Security & Compliance center.
-The security center emphasizes quick access to information, simpler layouts, and bringing related information together for easier use.
+The Defender for Cloud emphasizes quick access to information, simpler layouts, and bringing related information together for easier use.
 This center includes:

 - **[Microsoft Defender for Office 365](/microsoft-365/security/office-365-security/defender-for-office-365)** Microsoft Defender for Office 365 helps organizations secure their enterprise with a set of prevention, detection, investigation and hunting features to protect email, and Office 365 resources.
 - **[Microsoft Defender for Endpoint](/microsoft-365/security/defender-endpoint/microsoft-defender-advanced-threat-protection)** delivers preventative protection, post-breach detection, automated investigation, and response for devices in your organization.